SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

 [[KBhHIST201EnglandMediator]]

-* Glorious revolution kicked James II off the throne, chose William of Orange of the Netherlands as replacement
-* Used the fact that if France occupied Belgium, it would surely eat up the Netherlands, to cause England to fight in the war
 * So, William fought Louis XIV
 * Formed Grand Alliance — Sweden Spain Savoy, Austria, Netherlands, and England all against France
 * Constantly fought, and left France to be strong but not dominant